 A couple works by actor-playwrights will be on display: Claudia Shear's Restoration at NYTW and Bruce Norris' Clybourne Park at Playwrights Horizons.
 The first, featuring Dirty Blonde creator Shear, is about Giulia Alfani, a once-rising star in the world of art restoration, who secures an interview with L'Accademia in Florence for the job of refreshing Michelangelo's David in preparation for its 500th birthday.
 The latter (which does not feature Norris) takes on the ever-present issue of urban gentrification.

-Other attractions scheduled to bow between now and June include: Happy Now?, at Primary Stages beginning Jan.
+All sounds like pretty heavy sledding, doesn't it?
+Well, for comic relief there's Mr. & Mrs. Fitch, by Douglas Carter Beane, who seems to have been put on this earth to provide steady comic relief.
+His new play about two gossip columnists will star the heavy hitters John Lithgow and Jennifer Ehle and begin Jan.
+26. Other attractions scheduled to bow between now and June include: Happy Now?, at Primary Stages beginning Jan.
 26, in which writer Lucinda Coxon paints a picture of a woman who struggles to balance personal freedom with family life, fidelity and a demanding job; A Cool Dip in the Barren Saharan Crick by Kia Corthron, about an African preacher-in-training who is taken in by a family in the American South, at Playwrights Horizons in March; The Pride, by Alexi Kaye Campbell, directed by Joe Mantello, at MCC Theatre starting Jan.
 27, about a "complex love triangle" (are there any simple ones?) that jumps from 1958 to the present and back; The Vultures, Henri Brecque's two-part play exposing everything from human avarice to institutional fraud, at the Flea Theatre, starting Feb.
 25; a new revival of Mart Crowley's The Boys in the Band by the Transport Group Theatre Company, previewing in February; Tennessee Williams' classic drama The Glass Menagerie, starring Judith Ivey as Amanda, starting March 25 at the Roundabout Theatre Company; the T.S.
 Eliot play The Cocktail Party, presented by The Actors Company Theatre at the Beckett Theatre, with previews from March 7; The Forest, Kathleen Tolan's adaptation of Alexander Ostrovsky's romantic romp about two vagabond actors who crash an estate posing as gentry, at CSC, beginning April 14; and a new production of Beth Henley's Family Week, with Jonathan Demme directing Rosemary DeWitt at MCC Theatre.